Google has recently made changes to the text ads in Google Ads so that you have more room to convey your message to customers. Now, you can:

-4. Display URL can include two optional “Path” fields of 15 character each.
-These fields gets added to the display URL after your website’s domain, so you can add text that will help people who see your ad get a better sense of where they’ll be taken when they click it.
+- The display URL can include two optional “Path” fields.
+These fields get added to the display URL after your website’s domain, so you can add text that will help people who see your ad get a better sense of where they’ll be taken when they click it.
 The text you put in the path fields doesn’t necessarily have to be part of your website’s URL, but it should be related to the content on your landing page.
 For example, if your final URL is www.example.com/hiking/shoes, you might want your path text to be “Hiking” and “Shoes” so your ad’s display URL is www.example.com/Hiking/Shoes.

 Expanded text ads are available on both the Google Search Network and the Google Display Network.
 Ad extensions (both automatic and manual) are fully compatible with expanded text ads, too.